Favarger: History

 In 1826, Jacques Foulquier, a confectioner, moved to Geneva and started a chocolate company.
 One of his daughters later married Jean-Samuel Favarger who took over his father in laws' company.

 In 1878, the company relocated outside of Geneva, in Versoix, a small commune in the canton of Geneva.
 The location of the former chocolate factory is today's Batîment des Forces Motrices.

-In 1922, the company created one of their signature chocolates called Avalines.
+In 1922, the company created one of their signature chocolates called Avelines.
 The brick chocolates combine milk and dark chocolate with praline, almonds and Madagascan vanilla.

-The Favarger family ran the company until 2003.
-In 2003 the majority of shares of Favarger were acquired by Luka Rajic.
-His intention was to combine the traditional know-how of chocolate specialist Favarger with new managerial competences to develop the brand in Switzerland and abroad.
+The Favarger family maintained ownership of the company until 2003 when the majority of shares were purchased by Luka Rajic.
+Rajic's goal was to blend the traditional expertise of Favarger as a chocolate specialist with his own managerial skills in order to expand the brand's presence both in Switzerland and internationally.

 Favarger collaborated with the Goldkenn chocolate company from its launch in 1980 until 1995.